 But, saving and investing was not the magic formula for me to change my mindset about money.

 Sure, at the end of every journey, my bank account approaches zero but I do have amazing memories.
-I have loved.
+I have loved it.
 I have lived.
 I found ecstasy in sitting on a mountain in Europe, in the cold, with nothing more than my own thoughts and this inexplicable peace.
 And all the while, my focus was on enjoying what I do—enjoying interacting with and meeting new people.
 Networking.
 Laughing.

 But life is not full of roses and amazing melodies.
 I have lost a few family members over a short period, including losing my mother changed a lot for me.
-The experience of death added to my believe in finding the art of living in the moment—a concept that I started to apply to my own life more and more.
+The experience of death added to my belief in finding the art of living in the moment—a concept that I started to apply to my own life more and more.

 I was confronted with the question: “Why would I save all my money for a future life/dream when that future life/dream can be taken away from me in an instant?”